 AmeriHealth Caritas Next has developed clinical policies to assist with making coverage determinations.
 AmeriHealth Caritas Next's clinical policies are based on guidelines from established industry sources, such as the Centers for Medicare & Medicaid Services (CMS), state regulatory agencies, the American Medical Association (AMA), medical specialty professional societies, and peer-reviewed professional literature.
 These clinical policies along with other sources, such as plan benefits and state and federal laws and regulatory requirements, including any state- or plan-specific definition of medically necessary, and the specific facts of the particular situation are considered, on a case by case basis, by AmeriHealth Caritas Next when making coverage determinations.
-In the event of conflict between this clinical policy and plan benefits and/or state or federal laws and/or regulatory requirements, the plan benefits and/or state and federal laws and federal laws and/or regulatory regulatory requirements shall control.
+In the event of conflict between this clinical policy and plan benefits and/or state or federal laws and/or regulatory requirements, the plan benefits and/or state and federal laws and/or regulatory requirements shall control.
 AmeriHealth Caritas Next's clinical policies are for informational purposes only and not intended as medical advice or to direct treatment.
 Physicians and other health care providers are solely responsible for the treatment decisions for their patients.
-AmeriHealth Caritas Next's clinical policies as necessary.
+AmeriHealth Caritas Next's clinical policies are reflective of evidence-based medicine at the time of review.
+As medical science evolves, AmeriHealth Caritas Next will update its clinical policies as necessary.
 AmeriHealth Caritas Next's clinical policies are not guarantees of payment.